marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

 Brief try with play around Metasploit and probably good to start play with full stack: Metasploitable3, Snort and Metasploit.

+But got an unexpected trouble with Metasploit; tries to research, fix or so - but else one reinstallation.

+Decided to tweak entire stack and, as result, received strange situation with both of them.

+Strange results with Metasploit, strange results with Snort.. did not play enough.

+In fact, perform most of important thigns - but I thought that will play more...

+So, I have to re-check situation with more time and then will be possible to play more.

 ...